 Chad Oppenheim of Miami firm Oppenheim Architecture took a 1971 Aspen ski chalet with period interiors (read: nightmare) and did the seemingly impossible: turned it into an of-the-moment eco-chic retreat with a distinctly Axel Vervoodt vibe.

-Photographs by Laziz Hamani, via Arch Daily, unless otherwise noted.
+Photography by Laziz Hamani via Arch Daily, unless otherwise noted.

 Above L: A reading chair is draped in fur.
 Above R: A study in textures: moss art, antique oak dining table, and leather banquette.

 Above: Even the kitchen is completely clad in reclaimed barn wood.

 Above L: Oppenheim keeps the detailing simple.
 Above R: A dramatically positioned bathtub.

 Above L: A reclaimed barn wood console with stone sink.
 Above R: Mismatched reclaimed wood creates a headboard effect.
 Photographs by Robert Reck for the New York Times.